Wedding Photography at Lambeth Town Hall & Register Office

 The Lambeth Town Hall registrars were always relaxed about photographing the register signing, so little has changed in that respect.

-I took this of Archie signing the schedule.
-The Lambeth registrars are very relaxed about having the signing photographed.
+I took this of Jess signing the schedule.
+The registrars at Lambeth Register Office are very relaxed about having the signing photographed.

 A nice photo to take is of you with your witnesses.
-The registrars at Lambeth Town Hall allow time for a few photo arrangements after the signing.
+The registrars at Lambeth Town Hall allow a few minutes for posed photo arrangements after the signing.

 Straight after the ceremony, I take time to photograph family and friends, congratulating the newlyweds.
 This is a lovely part of the day, and the photos can really paint a portrait of family relationships and the love between friends.
 My advice is to take your time with this.

-I like to take time to photograph the congratulations after the ceremony.
+I take time to photograph the congratulations after the ceremony.
+These can be some of the most natural photos of the day.

-My naturally discreet way of shooting means I can capture fun moments that you wouldn’t even know I was taking.
-Many couples express surprise about what I have taken when they receive their wedding photos.
+My naturally discreet approach to shooting means I can capture fun moments you wouldn’t even know I was there for.
+Many couples are surprised by what I have included in their wedding photos.

 Posed Group & Couples Photos